papiodesu/leptos_book/src/server/27_response.md

 }
 ```

-## `redirect`
+## 「redirect」

 One common modification to an HTTP response is to redirect to another page.
-The Actix and Axum integrations provide a `redirect` function to make this easy to do.
+The Actix and Axum integrations provide a 「redirect」 function to make this easy to do.

 ```rust
 #[server]